 Prerequisites, Ed.
-105 and 214 or 216.
-Educational aims, values and criteria, democracy and education, different systems of educational philosophy, the nature of thinking, method and subject matter.
+105 and 214 or 216; students must be seniors or graduate students.
+A study of the different patterns of thought concerning educational aims, values, democracy and education, method and subject matter, giving the student the tools with which to develop a philosophy of education.

-296. HISTORY OF MODERN EDUCATION.
+- 296. HISTORY OF MODERN EDUCATION.
 Three hours credit.

-This course is based on the material in the most recent texts on history of education with emphasis on modern education.
+This course is based on the material in the most recent texts on history of education with emphasis on modern education. - 300.
+INTRODUCTION TO GRADUATE STUDY.
+Four hours credit.
 A study of the literature and techniques of research in the area of the graduate major.
-This course is required of all first-quarter graduate students who expect to receive the degree of Master of Arts.
+This course is required of all first-quarter graduate students who expect to receive the degree of Master of Arts. - 301.
+PRACTICUM.

-301. PRACTICUM.
 Three or four hours credit.